rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ```

 :::note
-The 1st character `i` indicates starting insert mode
+The initial `i` indicates starting insert mode
 :::

-After typing "turtle" (last word in 1st line), you press the `<Enter>` key to start a new line.
-Finally you press the `<Esc>` key to exit insert mode and go back to normal mode.
+After typing "turtle" (last word in first line), you press `<Enter>` key to start a new line.
+Finally you press `<Esc>` key to exit insert mode and go back to normal mode.
 Now you have 2 lines of text in your window:

 ```text
 +---------------------------------------+